 Cannabis flower and cannabis-infused products are more accessible than ever.
-A growing medical and recreational marijuana market has paved the way for hundreds of strains and brands to fill dispensary shelves and provide consumers with strong relief.
+A growing medical and recreational marijuana market has paved the way for hundreds of strains and brands to fill dispensary shelves.
 As marijuana continues to develop into a big business commodity, discerning consumers are looking for the highest-quality weed possible, sometimes referred to as craft cannabis.

 What Is Craft Cannabis?